PAINTINGS 061 - 070

 Tuesday 6/5/1990 - Collection of the Artist

 Christopher and I found a spot by the Yosemite River to camp where there weren't any other people.
-It had a device that allowed you to hang your food and other scented items up between two trees where a hungry bear couldn't access it.
-Otherwise it was just he and I, some fallen trees and some large granite rocks along the river's edge.
-Long story short is it was early in the season, some snow was still present in lower altitude areas, and a fresh from hibernation bear smelled what we were cooking at dusk and came down from the hillside to confront us and our hastily hung food.
-The bear was persistent and it got very scary as we were completely alone and it was getting darker.
+Near the campsite was a device that allowed you to hang your food and other scented items up between two trees where a hungry bear couldn't access them.
+Otherwise it was just Christopher and I, some fallen trees and some large granite rocks along the river's edge.
+Long story short is it was early in the season, some snow was still present in lower altitude areas, and a fresh-from-hibernation bear smelled what we were cooking at dusk and came down from the hillside to confront us and our hastily hung food and cookware.
+The bear was persistent in finding somethng to eat and it got very scary as we were completely alone with the bear and it was beginning to grow dark.
 Chris kept reminding me that we were in the bear's territory and the bear knew how to navigate the terrain much better than we did.
+This reminder didn't make me feel any less scared.
 Chris managed to scare off the bear and once it was fully dark we both hesitantly entered our flimsy tent to try and sleep.
 Of course there wasn't much sleeping to be had, especially when the bear came back and actually walked around the tent sniffing and grunting in a final desperate hunt for anything with a food-like scent...

 Acrylic on watercolor paper - 9 in. x 12 in.